 The Eastern Collegiate Taekwondo Conference has a proud heritage and history.
-Over the course of the last two decades much has changed about the ECTC, including a re-naming of the leauge from the Ivy Northeast Collegiate Taekwondo League (INCTL) to the ECTC in December 2008, but one thing has remained constant - the league has always provided a great venue in which collegiate Taekwondo athletes to grow, learn and compete together.
+Over the course of the last two decades, much has changed about the ECTC, including a re-naming of the league from the Ivy Northeast Collegiate Taekwondo League (INCTL) to the ECTC in December 2008, but one thing has remained constant - the league has always provided a great venue in which collegiate Taekwondo athletes grow, learn and compete together.
 The league has fostered the growth of collegiate Taekwondo tremendously.
-Not only is the competition fierce with many national level competitors participating, but it provides a great environment for beginners to enter the competitve world of Taekwondo.
-Competitors only gain not only competition experience by participating in ECTC sanctioned events, but they also make life long friendships.
+Not only is the competition fierce, with many national level competitors participating, but it provides a great environment for beginners to enter the competitive world of Taekwondo.
+Competitors not only gain competition experience by participating in ECTC sanctioned events, but they also make life long friendships.

 Overall standings at each tournament are determined by the number of points earned by individual poomsae competitors and team kyeorugi competitors.
 Furthermore, a year-long points race is contested by all member schools consisting of the total number of points earned by each school across all tournaments.
 The team with the most points at the end of the year wins the ECTC League Championship and take the ECTC League Cup home until the next season.

 Origins of the INCTL (now known as the ECTC)